 Researchers at EnergyEcoLab are uniquely qualified to implement high-impact studies on energy and environmental issues, as well as to bring the findings into the public sphere where they can contribute to improved policy.
 The team has a track record of collaborating with other researchers worldwide, policymakers, regulators, and firms.

 NATALIA FABRA is Professor of Economics at Universidad Carlos III de Madrid and Principal Investigator of the ERC Consolidator project Electric Challenges.
 She has extensively worked on the analysis of electricity markets.
-Natalia is Research Fellow at the Centre for Economic Policy Research, Associate Member of the Toulouse School of Economics and Research Fellow at the University of Cambridge Energy Policy Research Group.
+Natalia is Research Fellow at the Centre for Economic Policy Research, and Associate Member of the Toulouse School of Economics.
 She obtained her PhD in Economics in 2001 at the European University Institute (Florence).

 Main Research interests: Industrial Organization, Energy and Environmental Economics, Regulation and Competition Policy, with emphasis on market design and market power issues.

 DAVID JESÚS ANDRÉS CEREZO is a Postdoctoral Researcher at Universidad Carlos III de Madrid.
 He finished his PhD in Economics in June 2021 at the European University Institute under the supervision of David K. Levine (first advisor) and Philipp Kircher (second advisor)